Table of Contents

 In this article, we will discuss the main requirements of creating an NFT and go through the simple steps to create an NFT using Bitbond Token Tool.

 What to consider before creating an NFT

-Before starting, make sure you understand what an NFT is and what it can represent.
+Before starting, make sure you understand what is an NFT token.

 Identify the asset you’re looking to tokenize into an NFT

 NFTs can represent real world or digital assets, it tackles all kinds of use cases in different industries: Digital Content, Art, Gaming, Fashion and many more.
-In essence, creating NFTs consists of undertaking a process of tokenizing an asset.
+In essence, creating NFTs consists of undertaking a process of how to tokenize an asset.

 If you haven’t already done so, you need to determine what unique digital asset you want to tokenize and create an NFT with.
 It can be digital art, a painting, a picture, video game collectible, GIF, music.
 Basically anything that has a value and is unique in its essence can be turned into an NFT.

 It is important to also own the intellectual property rights to the item being tokenized into an NFT.